gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ```

 Once the upload succeeds, the Component Descriptor should be accessible at `eu.gcr.io/gardener-project/landscaper/tutorials/components/component-descriptors/github.com/gardener/landscaper/ingress-nginx/v0.3.2` in the registry.
+(**ToDo**: This will NOT be the registry, if the user performing this tutorial created his own registry.
+Needs to be updated to make this more clear.)

 ## Step 6: Installation

-Now that all external resources are defined and uploaded to OCI registries, the nginx-ingress can finally get installed by Landscaper into our target Kubernetes cluster.
+Now all resources are added to the Component Descriptor, and everything is uploaded to the OCI registry.
+The nginx-ingress can finally be installed by the Landscaper into the target Kubernetes cluster.

-Before the runtime resources are defined, the landscaper-controller has to be installed into the first (the Landscaper-) Kubernetes cluster.
-For a detailed installation instructions, see the [Landscaper Controller Installation](../gettingstarted/install-landscaper-controller.md) document.
+For this, a working Landscaper Installation is needed.
+For a detailed installation instruction, see the [Landscaper Controller Installation](../gettingstarted/install-landscaper-controller.md) document.

-The Blueprint that we created so far in the previous steps can be installed by Landscaper into a target cluster by creating an _Installation_ resource in our Landscaper-cluster.

 ### Defining the _Target_ that is used as import

-The Blueprint defines one import of a Kubernetes cluster, therefore, a _Target_ resource of type `landscaper.gardener.cloud/kubernetes-cluster` that points to the target cluster has to be defined.
+The Blueprint that has been created above defines one import parameter of type `landscaper.gardener.cloud/kubernetes-cluster`, therefore, a Target resource of type `landscaper.gardener.cloud/kubernetes-cluster` that points to the target cluster has to be defined.
 This target basically needs to contain the target cluster's kubeconfig.

 ```yaml
 apiVersion: landscaper.gardener.cloud/v1alpha1